mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   ?   ?   ?     ?
 B   ?   ?     ?   ?
 C   ?     ?   ?   ?
 D
 ~~~

-Note how the tree invariant applies: Each member knows only their own leaf, and
+Note how the tree invariant applies: Each member knows only their own leaf,
-the private key AB is known only to A and B.
+the private key AB is known only to A and B, and the private key ABCD
+is known to all four members.
+This also illustrates another important
+point: it is possible for there to be "holes" on the path from a member's leaf
+to the root in which the member knows the key both above and below
+a given node, but not for that node, as in the case with D.

 # Cryptographic Objects